Fantazindy-KR/GIC_Tool/README.txt

-Crawling image search by keyword in keyword.txt file
+Crawling image with Google image search by keyword in keyword.txt file :)